We’ve curated, vetted, and categorized a list of up-to-date statistics below.

 Do bloggers really earn money?
 Or is it just a pipe dream?
 Check out these statistics on blogging revenue.

 - 33% of bloggers don’t earn any money at all (TechJury).

-- Bloggers make the vast majority of their income from ads, affiliate products, sponsored product reviews, their own products, and online courses (RankIQ).
+- Bloggers make most of their income from ads, affiliate products, sponsored product reviews, selling their own products, and online courses (RankIQ).

 - 45% of bloggers who earn over $50,000 per year sell their own product or service, while only 8% of lower-income bloggers do that (GrowthBadger).

 - 72% of bloggers making $2,000+/month use either Mediavine or Adthrive as their ad management company (RankIQ).